Anvil

 An anvil is a metalworking tool consisting of a large block of metal (usually forged or cast steel), with a flattened top surface, upon which another object is struck (or "worked").

-Anvils are massive because the higher their inertia, the more efficiently they cause the energy of striking tools to be transferred to the work piece.
-In most cases the anvil is used as a forging tool.
+Anvils are massive because having higher inertia allows them to more efficiently cause the energy of striking tools to be transferred to the work piece.
+In most cases an anvil is used as a forging tool.
 Before the advent of modern welding technology, it was the primary tool of metal workers.

-The great majority of modern anvils are made of cast steel that has been heat-treated by either flame or electric induction.
+A great majority of modern anvils are made of cast steel that has been heat-treated by either flame or electric induction.
 Inexpensive anvils have been made of cast iron and low-quality steel, but are considered unsuitable for serious use, as they deform and lack rebound when struck.

-The largest single piece tool steel anvil that is heat-treated is 1600 pounds (726 kg).
-This anvil was made in 2023 by Oak Lawn Blacksmith.
-There are larger anvils that are made out of multiple pieces such as “The mile long anvil” made by Napier which weighs 6500 pounds (2948 kg).
-This anvil is not heat-treated or made from tool steel.